erohm/qaoala/README.md

 This codebase is part of the [HEP.QPR](https://hep-qpr.lbl.gov/) project and is built on [Qallse](https://github.com/derlin/hepqpr-qallse).
 Qaoala encodes charged particle track pattern recognition problems from the [TrackML](https://www.kaggle.com/c/trackml-particle-identification/data) dataset into a form which can be solved using a Quantum Approximate Optimization Algorithm (QAOA)on a gate-based machine.

 ### Dependencies
 In order to use Qaoala, you will need to [install Qallse](https://github.com/derlin/hepqpr-qallse#setup-and-usage), [install EntropicaQAOA](https://docs.entropicalabs.io/qaoa/#installation), [download the Rigetti Forrest SDK](https://www.rigetti.com/forest) and [install PyQuil](http://docs.rigetti.com/en/stable/start.html#start).
 Qallse recommneds creating a virtual environment.
 Though this may not be compatible with Rigetti and EntropicaQAOA, we bypass this by exporting the QUBO file generated from Qallse.
+This approach is particularly advantageous in the NISQ era and beyond, since it relies on classical optimizers to help steer the quantum computation.

 ```
 git clone <this repo>